 - Do you write poetry criticizing your country of origin or your culture?
 Are you critical of yourself / your community, country, or the group you identify with as well as those who you think discriminate against you / those you consider outsiders or different?

-The deadline for open mic submissions will be announced shortly.
+The deadline for open mic submissions is October 9th, 2020.

 The ambience at our readings is intimate, extremely informal and very supportive.
 Open mic readers are given 4 minutes in total, including a brief introduction to themselves and their work.
 There are detailed open mic guidelines posted in our FB group.